yesnik/ruby-guides/proc_vs_lambda.md

 ## Capture variables on definition

-It looks like `proc` on definition remembered the initial state of variable `a`.
+It looks like `proc` and `lambda` on definition remember the state of undefined variable `a`.
+We can define variable `a` after `proc` and `lambda` definition, but they won't see this variable anymore.

 ### Proc